Jeremy Pena Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have the 17th-ranked team ERA across all league pitching staffs (4.27).
+- The Angels' 4.31 team ERA ranks 17th across all MLB pitching staffs.

-- Angels pitchers combine to allow 62 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Angels pitchers combine to surrender 64 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Ohtani (5-1 with a 2.91 ERA and 90 strikeouts in 65 2/3 innings pitched) gets the start for the Angels, his eighth of the season.
+- The Angels will send Sandoval (3-4) to the mound for his 11th start of the season.
+He is 3-4 with a 3.42 ERA and 36 strikeouts through 55 1/3 innings pitched.

-- In his most recent outing on Sunday against the Miami Marlins, the right-hander threw six innings, allowing one earned run while surrendering six hits.
+- The left-hander last appeared on Sunday against the Miami Marlins, when he threw six innings, allowing two earned runs while giving up eight hits.

+- The 26-year-old has put up a 3.42 ERA and 5.9 strikeouts per nine innings across 10 games this season, while allowing a batting average of .231 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.